ananya2-star/paytm-capstone/ai_advisory_blockchain/blockchain_risk_note.md

 # Blockchain & Crypto Risk Note

-## 1. Stablecoin and DeFi/DAO Risk
+## 1. Stablecoin, DeFi and DAO Risks

-Stablecoins are crypto-assets designed to maintain a relatively stable value, usually by referencing a fiat currency such as the US dollar.
-Their stability depends on the quality, liquidity, transparency, and governance of the assets or mechanisms supporting the peg.
-A loss of confidence, insufficient reserves, liquidity stress, or a rapid increase in redemptions can cause a stablecoin to trade below its intended value.
+Stablecoins are crypto-assets designed to maintain a relatively stable value, but the source of that stability differs across stablecoin models.

+A **fiat-backed stablecoin** is generally supported by reserves such as cash or short-term liquid assets.
+Its main risks include reserve quality, custody, redemption liquidity, counterparty exposure, operational failures, and loss of confidence in the issuer.
+Even when the underlying assets are intended to support a one-to-one value, rapid redemptions or uncertainty about reserves can create liquidity pressure and temporary loss of the peg.

+An **algorithmic stablecoin** attempts to maintain its value through programmed mechanisms, collateral arrangements, supply adjustments, or incentives rather than relying primarily on traditional fiat reserves.
+These systems can be significantly more vulnerable to market stress, reflexive selling, insufficient collateral, and mechanism failure.
+Therefore, an algorithmic stablecoin should not be treated as equivalent to a cash-like fiat-backed instrument.

-DeFi protocols introduce additional risks because financial services such as lending, borrowing, and trading can operate through smart contracts rather than traditional intermediaries.
-Smart-contract vulnerabilities, oracle failures, liquidity shortages, governance attacks, and protocol exploits can create losses that may be difficult to reverse.
-DeFi and DAO governance can also introduce concentration risk when a small number of token holders have significant voting power.
+**DeFi** introduces additional risks because financial activities such as lending, borrowing, trading, and liquidity provision can be executed through smart contracts.
+Smart-contract bugs, oracle manipulation, protocol exploits, liquidity shortages, governance attacks, and rapid changes in collateral values can cause losses.

+**DAOs** introduce governance risk because decisions may be controlled by token holders and voting mechanisms.
+Concentrated token ownership, low voter participation, malicious proposals, or governance attacks can allow a small group to influence important protocol decisions.

-For a financial institution, these risks should be assessed through counterparty and protocol due diligence, exposure limits, liquidity monitoring, smart-contract and code-audit review, and clear escalation procedures for material incidents.
+For a bank, these risks require exposure limits, counterparty and reserve due diligence, liquidity monitoring, smart-contract security reviews, governance-risk assessment, and escalation procedures for material events.

 ## 2. Specific Crypto Allocation Recommendation

-For a conservative financial-institution portfolio, direct crypto exposure should remain limited because crypto-assets can experience substantial price volatility and liquidity conditions can change rapidly.

-A suitable policy recommendation would be to keep direct crypto exposure at no more than 2% of the total portfolio for an investor who has an appropriate risk tolerance and investment horizon.
-The allocation should be treated as a high-risk satellite allocation rather than a core portfolio holding.
+I recommend a **maximum 2% strategic allocation to crypto-assets** for an investor whose risk tolerance and investment horizon are appropriate for such exposure.
+The allocation should be treated as a high-risk satellite position rather than a core portfolio holding.

-The recommendation should also include position limits, approved-asset lists, custody controls, counterparty due diligence, liquidity requirements, and periodic risk review.
-Exposure should be reduced or escalated for human review if market, liquidity, custody, or regulatory risks exceed predefined thresholds.

-The objective is not to eliminate potential upside from digital assets, but to ensure that a crypto allocation cannot materially damage the overall portfolio if the asset experiences a severe drawdown.
+The CAPM framework used in this project highlights why crypto should be treated cautiously.
+Assets with higher systematic risk, represented by beta, require higher expected returns under CAPM.
+However, crypto-assets can also have substantial idiosyncratic, liquidity, regulatory, custody, and technology risks that are not fully captured by a traditional equity beta.

+Therefore, a high expected return should not automatically justify a large allocation.
+A 2% position provides potential participation in digital-asset upside while limiting the effect of a severe crypto drawdown on the overall portfolio.

+The allocation should be subject to approved-asset lists, custody controls, counterparty limits, liquidity requirements, periodic risk reviews, and clear stop/escalation rules.
+A bank should also distinguish between direct crypto holdings, stablecoins, DeFi exposures, and indirect exposures because their risk characteristics are different.

 ## 3. T.A.N.G.
-Social-Engineering Vectors and Bank Defenses
+Social-Engineering Risks

+The **T.A.N.G. framework** is used here to consider technology-enabled social-engineering risks that could affect customers, employees, and financial institutions.

-### Vector 1 — Impersonation and Urgent Payment Requests
+### Vector 1 — Impersonation and Urgent Requests

-An attacker may impersonate a senior executive, relationship manager, customer, or trusted counterparty and request an urgent payment or transfer.
-Social-engineering messages can create pressure by claiming that the transaction is confidential, time-sensitive, or required to prevent a business problem.
+An attacker may impersonate a senior executive, relationship manager, customer, or trusted counterparty and request an urgent transfer.
+The attacker may create pressure by claiming that the payment is confidential or time-sensitive.

 **Bank-side defense:** Require independent verification for unusual or high-value transactions.
-The verification should use a trusted communication channel already registered with the customer rather than replying to the suspicious message.
-Transactions that materially deviate from the customer's normal behaviour should also trigger additional authentication or human review.
+Verification should occur through a trusted communication channel already registered with the customer rather than through the suspicious message itself.
+Unusual transactions should also trigger additional authentication or human review.

-### Vector 2 — Credential Theft Through Phishing
+### Vector 2 — Phishing and Credential Theft

-An attacker may send a convincing message that directs an employee or customer to a fake login page.
-The attacker can then use captured credentials or authentication information to access accounts or initiate fraudulent activity.
+An attacker may send a convincing email, message, or website link that directs a customer or employee to a fake login page.
+Stolen credentials can then be used to access accounts or initiate fraudulent transactions.

-**Bank-side defense:** Use phishing-resistant multi-factor authentication where possible, domain and email-security controls, device and session monitoring, transaction-risk scoring, and employee/customer awareness training.
-Suspicious login behaviour or changes in device, location, or transaction patterns should trigger additional verification.
+**Bank-side defense:** Use strong multi-factor authentication, phishing-resistant authentication where possible, email and domain-security controls, device monitoring, transaction-risk scoring, and regular security awareness training.
+Suspicious logins, new devices, unusual locations, or abnormal transaction patterns should trigger additional verification.

 ## Conclusion

-Blockchain and crypto-assets can provide new financial opportunities, but they introduce market, liquidity, technology, governance, custody, regulatory, and fraud risks.
-A bank should therefore treat digital-asset exposure as a controlled risk allocation rather than simply an investment opportunity.
-Clear exposure limits, independent verification, monitoring, human escalation, and strong cybersecurity controls are necessary to prevent a small digital-asset or social-engineering event from becoming a material financial loss.
+Blockchain and crypto-assets provide potential financial opportunities but introduce market, liquidity, technology, governance, custody, regulatory, and social-engineering risks.
+Stablecoins should not be treated as risk-free simply because they target a stable value, and algorithmic stablecoins require particularly careful assessment.
+DeFi and DAO exposures require additional technology and governance due diligence.
+A limited 2% crypto allocation, supported by CAPM-based risk thinking and strong institutional controls, provides a more appropriate approach than treating crypto as a core portfolio asset.
+Human oversight, exposure limits, continuous monitoring, and strong authentication controls are essential before material digital-asset exposure is deployed.